 You can make a tax-deductible contribution to help support this project.
-We will add a pan/tilt/zoom camera to the flight pen when we've raised the necessary $2,000.
-Donations are also need for occasional structural modifications, veterinary bills, owl food, insurance, technology, streaming and more.
-You can contribute to this project using the PayPal Donate button below.
+Donations from cam viewers have helped purchase two pan/tilt/zoom cams ($2,000 each), covered Rusty's eye surgery ($1,500), paid for the live rats for the owlets, cover the monthly internet fees, and more.
+Donations are always need for occasional structural modifications, veterinary bills, owl food, insurance, technology, streaming and more.
+You can contribute to the success of this project using the PayPal Donate button below.
 A PayPal account is not required--you can also make a donation using a credit card through the PayPal link.
 Or you can mail a check (please indicate it's for the Great Horned Owl breeding project) to:

 International Owl Center